Click2Cloud/Azure-Migrate/assess/wwi-ecomm-db.md

-# Wide World Importers Application Assessment
+# Wide World Importers Database Assessment
 * WWI has its own e-Commerce Platform where they sell WWI Brand Merchandise
 * This WWI infrastructure is on on-premise
 * WWI wants to migrate their workload on Azure cloud.

-The application that will be migrated is hosted on a Windows server 2016 running Internet Information Services (IIS)
+The database that will be migrated is hosted on a Windows server 2016.

 Technologies used:
- - .NET Core v2.2.104
+ - Microsoft SQL Server 2017

 ## Steps for Application Discovery